wllmtrng/Resume/mwhite-resume.md

 Work Experience
 ---------------

-*   **[Dimagi, Inc.][0]** (Cambridge, MA)
+*   **[Dimagi][0]** (Cambridge, MA)

+    Contractor, January 2014 - present

     Software Engineer, September 2012 - December 2013

-    -   Maintained a 10KLOC XForms designer written in vanilla JavaScript + jQuery
+    -   Maintained a legacy user-facing JavaScript XForm designer
-        -   Addressed usability pain points, added features, and fixed bugs
+        -   Addressed major usability pain points by hiding XForm implementation details
-        -   Maintained net negative lines of code added through extensive refactoring
+        -   Reduced code complexity and improved performance through extensive refactoring
-        -   Created a plugin that makes it easier to get the maximum value out of Dimagi's extensions to XForms and related tools
+        -   Introduced a plugin system to increase modularity
+        *   Added new features, including tighter integration with Dimagi's data platform
-    -   Added features to a large Django application for managing health data
+    -   Added features to a Django application for managing health data, including
+        *   a site navigation framework that abstracted a variety of existing elements and behaviors
+        *   a UI for viewing individual records that allows declarative custom layouts for specific types
+        *   a system for saving and emailing specific versions of reports
-    -   Wrote reports for clients using CouchDB (map-reduce) and Python
+    -   Wrote reports for clients using CouchDB (map-reduce)

-*   **[GetchaBooks LLC][1]** (Medford, MA)
+*   **[GetchaBooks][1]** (Medford, MA)

     Co-Founder, 2010 - 2012

-    -   Created a website that lets college students specify their courses and find the best way to buy their textbooks online
+    -   Created a site that let college students select their courses and find the best way to buy their required books online
-    -   Wrote a 20KLOC backend using PHP, Propel ORM, and MySQL
+    -   Wrote the backend using PHP, Propel ORM, and MySQL
-    -   Designed a generic architecture for harvesting course and book data from college bookstore chain websites
+    -   Wrote scrapers for college bookstore chain websites as part of a generic scraping system with batch and on-demand scraping support
-        -   wrote JavaScript and cookie-aware scrapers
-        -   optimized for both mass harvesting and on-demand lookup
-    -   Implemented online bookseller integration and price comparison algorithms
+    -   Wrote a price comparison algorithm that accounts for variable shipping costs

 *   **[AIFB, Karlsruhe Institute of Technology][2]** (Remote)

     Student Research Assistant, June 2010 - August 2010

-    -   Wrote [AskQ][3], a Semantic MediaWiki extension that uses known structured data to interpret plain-text queries as structured semantic queries
-    -   Added a faceted browsing interface on top of Semantic MediaWiki's built-in semantic search results page
+    -   Wrote a Semantic MediaWiki extension that used existing data to interpret plain-text queries as structured queries, and added faceted browsing to the built-in search results interface

  [0]: http://www.dimagi.com
  [1]: http://www.getchbooks.com